-Receivables from brokers, dealers and clearing organizations include amounts receivable for securities not delivered by the Company to a purchaser by the settlement date, margin deposits, commissions, and net receivables arising from unsettled trades.
+Receivables from brokers, dealers and clearing organizations include amounts receivable for securities not delivered by the Company to a purchaser by the settlement date, margin deposits, commissions, and net receivables/payables arising from unsettled trades.
 Payable to brokers, dealers and clearing organizations include amounts payable for securities not received by the Company from a seller by the settlement date.

-Office Facilities
+Office Facilities and Other Equipment

-Office facilities are stated at cost less accumulated depreciation and amortization.
-Depreciation and amortization of office facilities are provided principally by the straight-line method over the estimated useful life of the asset.
-Estimates of useful lives are 7 years for furniture and fixtures and 3 to 5 years for computer and communication equipment.
+Office facilities and other equipment are stated at cost less accumulated depreciation and amortization.
+Depreciation and amortization of office facilities and other equipment are provided principally by the straight-line method over the estimated useful life of the asset.
+Estimates of useful lives are 7 years for furniture and fixtures, 3 to 5 years for computer and communication equipment and 20 years for airplanes.
 Leasehold improvements are amortized over the lesser of the estimated useful life of the asset or, where applicable, the remaining term of the lease, but generally not exceeding 15 years.